Meltrust/world-of-nations/README.md

 <br/>

-> A React/Redux app to get into commercial and scientific space missions.
+> A mobile web app to consult a list of metrics and info on the countries of the world.

 <br/>